The Shoshone-Paiute Tribe of the Duck Valley Indian Reservation

 Environmental Education Program

 Owyhee Combined School, Duck Valley Reservation, Idaho/Nevada, USA

-The program is an opportunity to build the foundation for future collaborations to assess and mitigate environmental degradation issues, including mining pressures and climate change impacts, faced by the Sho-Pai Tribe.
+One Habitat is a foundation for future collaborations to assess and mitigate environmental degradation issues – including mining pressures and climate change impacts – faced by the Sho-Pai Tribe.

 We’ve delivered a diverse array of activities under the One Habitat program.
 In 2021, we worked with students, teachers, tribal elders, and program partners to relocate “problem” beavers from irrigation canals to upstream stretches of the East Fork of the Owyhee River.
 During this event, students learned Shoshone and Paiute words for wildlife and habitats along the river corridor.
 They also tested surface water in the canals and the upstream riparian area and compared results.
 In 2022, we went “Lekking” with students.
 This is observing Sage Grouse perform mating rituals.
 The students set up and used scopes and binoculars, practiced field observation skills, and learned about Sage Grouse habits and diets.

 An underappreciated but looming threat on the reservation is rapid development of mining sites to power low-carbon energy demands.
 We presented a workshop to students and teachers about mining and low-carbon technology before visiting the approved Thacker Pass lithium mine near the DVIR’s sister reservation, Fort McDermitt.
 Students met with representatives from Lithium Nevada.
 The students also heard from Tribal Elders about the story of “Rotten Moon” and why the area is so culturally important to the Paiute and Shoshone peoples.